Feature Articles: Health

 Summer heat increases your need for fluids

-Tammy Roberts, MS, RD, LD, Nutrition and Health Education Specialist, University of Missouri Extension
+Tammy Roberts, Nutrition and Health Education Specialist, Bates County, University of Missouri Extension

-When the weather heats up you probably notice you are sweating a lot more than you did all winter.
-Sweating is the body’s way of naturally cooling itself.
+When the weather heats up, you start sweating as this is your body’s way of naturally cooling itself.
 Keep in mind that your body is actually losing fluids as you sweat so it is important to replace the fluid lost.

 Water makes up about 60 percent of your body’s weight and is an important part of many body processes.
 Besides helping to regulate body temperature, water is present in every cell in the body and helps protect some body tissues.
 Water helps to transport nutrients and helps with elimination of waste.